 Users can get a personal license for free.
 However, there is a limit of 2GB of cloud storage, and screen captures can only be 5 minutes long.
 If you need more capabilities, you can upgrade to a plan for $29-$99 a year, depending on what features are needed.

 - Simple UI

 - Expensive premium plan

 10. OBS Studio

-Open Broadcaster Software Studio is free, powerful, open source software for screen capturing and live streaming on Windows, Mac, and Linux.
-It is designed for simplicity and provides everything needed for content creators to live-stream video games on both Twitch and YouTube.
+Open Broadcaster Software Studio is free, powerful, open-source software for screen capturing and live streaming on Windows, Mac, and Linux.
+It is designed for simplicity and provides everything content creators need to live-stream video games on both Twitch and YouTube.

-To effectively use the screen capture software, users should take advantage of the customizable hotkeys, customized watermarks, custom stream/webcam frames, and seamless overlays/transitions.
+To effectively use the software, users should use customizable hotkeys, customized watermarks, custom stream/webcam frames, and seamless overlays/transitions.
 It is also a good idea to have a dual-monitor setup to make recording easier.

-Because of the advanced features included, the learning curve is pretty steep for new users and it can take a while to master the software.
-So though it may be worth the while for professional gamers, streamers, and other content creators, it may not be worth the effort for someone who doesn’t need the various advanced features included.
+Because of the advanced features included, the learning curve is pretty steep for new users, and it can take a while to master the software.
+It may be worth the while for professional gamers, streamers, and other content creators, but it may not be worth the effort for someone who doesn’t need the various advanced features included.